chrisant996/clink/docs/clink.md

 - `word` is a partial string for the word under the cursor, corresponding to the argument being parsed:  it is an empty string, or if a filename is being entered then it will be the path portion (e.g. for "dir1\dir2\pre" `word` will be "dir1\dir2\").
 - `word_index` is the word index in `line_state`, corresponding to the argument being parsed.
 - `line_state` is a [line_state](#line_state) object that contains the words for the associated command line.
-- `user_data` is a table that the argmatcher can use to help it parse the input line.
+- `user_data` is a table that the argmatcher can use to help it parse the input line (see [Responding to Arguments in Argmatchers](#responsive-argmatchers) for details).

 The function may return any of the following values:
 - Return `1` to advance to the next argument position _before_ parsing the word (normally the parser advances _after_ parsing a word).
 Multiple advances are possible for the same word:  if the "on advance" functions for argument positions 2, 3, and 4 all return `1`, then argument position 5 will parse the word.